Australian Institute of Health and Welfare (2022) Cancer data in Australia, AIHW, Australian Government, accessed 31 March 2023.

-Cancer groupings have been based on the third edition of the International Classification of Diseases of Oncology (ICD-O-3) classifications.
+For most of the CdiA report, cancer groupings have been based on the International Classification of Diseases, Tenth Revision (ICD-10) classifications.

 Five-year relative survival is the percentage of people diagnosed with a cancer who survived for at least 5 years after diagnosis, relative to people of the same age and sex in the population.
 Where the survival rate of the population diagnosed with a cancer is greater than the general population and there are little to no deaths in the diagnosed population, the relative survival rate may be greater than 100%.
 The 5-year relative survival is used as an example, the same principles apply to all relative survival data.